COMET-LUNA/luna-frontend-vue/README.md

-# Frontend Source Code - LUNA: Designing a Recommender System
+# Frontend Source Code - LUNA: Designing a Doctor Recommendation System
 This is the frontend code for the LUNA doctor finder system, written in typescript and Vue3.

 ## Installation